Key Takeaways

 How to Avoid

-You arrive on the Royal Mile and someone dressed in a tartan kilt approaches offering an exclusive guided tour of Edinburgh's underground vaults and closes (alleyways).
-The tour sounds fascinating and the price seems reasonable, but the 'guide' has no real historical knowledge — they repeat the same ghost stories from YouTube and stop frequently at shops where they likely get a commission.
+The mechanic: a costumed "guide" approaches you on the Royal Mile and offers an "exclusive" tour of Edinburgh's underground vaults, the Old Town closes, or a "ghost walk" at £25–£45 per person.
+The tour sounds fascinating and the price seems reasonable, but the guide has no real historical knowledge — they repeat the same ghost stories sourced from YouTube and stop frequently at shops where they likely get a commission of 10–20% on whatever you buy.
+The closes (narrow alleyways) are public access, so much of what's "exclusive" simply isn't.

 Red Flags